Lawyers for Trump, Cohen to return to court over seized documents

 Wood said at a hearing last week that she believed a taint team could be fair, but that a special master might help ensure “the perception of fairness.”

-Both prosecutors and Cohen’s lawyers last week submitted a list of candidates for special master.

-Cohen has admitted paying $130,000 to adult-film actress Stormy Daniels, whose real name is Stephanie Clifford, before the 2016 election to secure her silence about a sexual relationship she said she had with Trump.
+Cohen has admitted paying $130,000 to adult-film actress Stormy Daniels, whose real name is Stephanie Clifford, before the 2016 election to secure her silence about a one-night stand she said she had with Trump in 2006.
 Daniels has sued to end her nondisclosure agreement.

+Trump, who has denied having an affair with Daniels, said Cohen did nothing wrong in representing him in the “crazy” Stormy Daniels case.
+“There were no campaign funds going into this, which would have been a problem,” he told Fox.

+Trump said on April 5 he knew nothing about the payment or where the money came from.
+Cohen has said the payment was lawful.

 On Wednesday, Cohen said in a filing in Los Angeles federal court that he would assert his Fifth Amendment right against self-incrimination in connection with the civil lawsuit filed by Daniels.